osallou/sysdig-analyser/README.md

 => http://localhost:5000/static/index.html?container=262b281ffa9d&token=XXXXXX

-A token is expected to give access to container data.
+If auth is enabled in config, a token is expected to give access to container data.
 A test token can be generated via test_token.py, else your proxy app should generate one before linking to app.

-# cassandra
+# Cassandra

+## Data model

             CREATE KEYSPACE sysdig WITH replication = {'class':'SimpleStrategy', 'replication_factor':1};